svrx/sourcegraph/doc/user/campaigns/index.md

     (If not, edit your campaign action and then rerun the command above.
 Old and unused previews are automatically discarded, so you don't need to manually delete this preview.) <!-- TODO(sqs): mention that changesets still won't be published at this step (unless the user already published them), to alleviate worries? -->
 1. Click the **Update campaign** button.

-When you're ready, [publish the changesets](#publishing-changesets-to-the-code-host) to the code host.
+After you've added patches, you can [publish changesets](#publishing-changesets-to-the-code-host) to the code host when you're ready.
+This will turn the patches into commits, branches, and changesets (such as GitHub pull requests) for others to review and merge.

+You can share the link to your campaign with other people if you want their help.

 You can update a campaign's changes at any time, even after you've published changesets.
 For more information, see "[Updating a campaign](#updating-a-campaign)".